 - Promoting racial or ethnic origins or content related to religious beliefs,

 - Content showing the negative financial status of any person,

 - Provoking sales of weapons, political affiliation, and

 - Sales of tobacco, alcohol.

 – Altering site behavior (initiating downloads, redirecting to unwanted websites, etc.) without users’ consent.

 – Failing to host an ads.txt file.

-Header Bidding.
 By now, you should’ve heard about header bidding.
 If not, it’s time.
-Header bidding is an advanced programmatic technique which gives you access to several ad exchanges like Google.
-One of the advantages of header bidding is that you’ll be able to conduct auctions without any bias and the highest bidder will win the auction, thus, earning the best possible CPM (or ad revenue).
-Sign up for this short email series to know all about header bidding.
+Header bidding is an advanced programmatic technique that gives you access to several ad exchanges like AdX, SSPs, and ad networks.
+One of the advantages of header bidding is that you’ll be able to conduct auctions without any bias, and the highest bidder will win the auction, thus, earning the best possible CPM (or ad revenue).